adamsilver/fdpb/01-a-registration-form.md

 ## Float labels

 Float labels are a bit of a hybrid between a label and a placeholder.
 The label is placed inside the field, and then when the user starts typing, the label floats above the field, hence the name.
-Designes like this approach because because supposedly they reduce the height of the form and therefore make the forms easier to scan.
+Designers like this approach because supposedly they reduce the height of the form and therefore make the forms easier to scan.
 There is also the added bonus that the animation is fancy.

 ![Float label](.)